imAbhinavBharadwaj/bookmytrip/project.cppfol/README.md

 **[WinBGIm](https://winbgim.codecutter.org/)** is is a Windows C++ graphics library based on the classic Borland Graphics Interface (originally distributed with Borland’s Turbo Pascal and later with their Turbo C compilers).

-> oldmain.cpp requires all the Classic Libraries from Borland Turbo C/C++
+> oldmain.cpp requires all the Classic Libraries from Borland Turbo C/C++.

 to integrate WinBGIm to MingW (GCC Compiler) download the [WinBGIm 6.0 library](http://winbgim.codecutter.org/V6_0/WinBGIm_Library6_0_Nov2005.zip) and :
 		1. Copy headers winbgim.h, and  graphics.h To your MingW #include directory.
 		2. Copy library libbgi.a to your MingW lib directory.

+> You can find the Various implementation of WinBGIm [here](https://home.cs.colorado.edu/~main/bgi/install.html)

 > Alternatively you can follow this StackOverFlow [Thread](https://stackoverflow.com/questions/19537564/can-gcc-compile-graphics-h-or-will-graphic-h-only-compile-with-the-borlan-turbo) too.